 - The Floating Gardens at Xochimilco

-Students spend an hour and a half on a boat traveling through the canals of The Floating Gardens.
-During this time, they are serenaded by mariachis and marimba players.
-After boating, they have time to browse through the outdoor crafts market with handmade regional crafts with their teachers.
+Students travel through the canals of The Floating Gardens, serenaded at times by mariachis and marimba players.
+After boating, they browse the outdoor crafts market with handmade regional crafts with their teachers.

 - Las Estacas

-Las Estacas is a Natural Water Park is located in the municipality of Tlaltizapán, in the state of Morelos.
-Las Estacas is about 50 minutes from Cuernavaca.
+Located only 50 minutes for the home base of Cuernavaca, Las Estacas is a lush natural water park.
 The Yautepec River flows through this park and boasts crystal clear waters that are rich in minerals.
-Students go swimming in the river, go on a zip line and have a meal together with our Williams School friends.
+Students spend the day with their Williams School friends; they go swimming in the river, go on a zip line, and have a meal together.

 An ancient city established in 200 BCE, Teotihuacan is comprised of many great pyramids.
-Around 750 CE the city was burned and abandoned; by then, Teotihuacan had influenced all of Meso-America through its temples, mural paintings, sculptures, pottery and apartment dwellings laid out in carefully-planned grids.
+Before it was burned and abandoned in 750 CE, Teotihuacan had influenced all of Meso-America through its temples, mural paintings, sculptures, pottery and apartment dwellings laid out in carefully-planned grids.
 We tour the site with an English-speaking guide, visit the Temple of Quetzalcoatl, walk on the Street of the Dead to the Sun and the Moon Pyramids, and visit the crafts market where our students shop with their teachers.

-- Ecological Park and Children’s Museum in Downtown Cuernavaca
+- Ecological Park and Children’s Museum in Cuernavaca

 Located in the heart of Cuernavaca, the Ecological Park Chapultepec has over 11 hectares of land and houses an environmental museum, a spider monkey habitat, and an aviary.
 Students spend part of the morning exploring the park.
 We then visit the Children’s Museum, which is inspired by various educational and philosophical theories of art in art education.